theminstack/snippets/README.md

 - No runtime dependencies
   - With the exception of a single _popular_ framework, if the snippet is specifically designed for that framework (eg. React)
 - One reasonably sized source file (~150 lines)
+- One reasonably sized _types_ file (~150 lines)
 - One test file (Jest compatible in this repo)
 - Free and unencumbered in the public domain (eg. under the [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) license)

+It is acceptable to split your types and source into two files.
+Types sometimes take up a lot of lines, but contribute no actual bundle size.
+It's also an organization that is common in the wild.

 ## Contributing to this repository